SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/human_brawler.md

 ##### Shoot the Hostage

-**Effect:** The brawler takes half damage from strikes if they have a creature or object grabbed.
+The brawler takes half damage from strikes if they have a creature or object grabbed.
 The grabbed creature or object takes the other half of the damage.

 ##### Supernatural Insight

-**Effect:** The brawler ignores concealment if it’s granted by a supernatural effect, or the target is supernatural.
+The brawler ignores concealment if it’s granted by a supernatural effect, or the target is supernatural.

 ---